Stuart Forster looks at veganism and Veganuary during an interview with Day Radley, a vegan chef.

 “Be aware it’s always going to take a bit more thinking.
 You need to spend more time in the supermarket initially.
 But you get used to it pretty quickly.
 Nowadays, with the Free From section we are quite supported,” said Day.

 “I would get online support.
-There are Facebook groups out there…you can ask advice.
+There are Facebook groups out there…you can ask for advice.
 You can talk to people who are in a similar situation.
 The Veganuary one is particularly good for that.
 People will say things like ‘I fell off the wagon’ and it’s good for things like that.
 It provides moral support,” she suggested, including at times when vegans are faced with unsupportive people around them.

 It’s a switch in lifestyle that I’m not yet prepared to make, though I’m happy to eat occasional vegan meals.